albertbregonia/palette/README.md

 After learning about the HTML canvas and the capabilities that it held paired with JavaScript, I initially intended on making a [skribbl.io](https://skribbl.io/ "Skribbl.io by @ticedev on Twitter") clone.
 After spending countless hours for one week straight, coding and learning about JavaScript/Golang, I decided to make this WebApp much more.
 As of 3/1/21, this is my most advanced project.

+***Important Note: I am currently creating a v2 of this repository that will provide a better system in terms of custom game creation and utilize WebRTC DataChannels for better performance***

 # Main Features
 - Customizable Whiteboard
   - Brush Size Slider - Range of `1px` to `100px` to allow for more precision